 Heather and her wife Emily reside in Norfolk with their daughter Sutton.

-Executive Director of Intercollegiate Athletics Emeritus
+Executive Director for Intercollegiate Athletics

 Topic-specific guests will be invited as appropriate by the President